Marcohj/jQuery-UI-Elements/README.md

-PLEASE, PLEASE ALL HELP WELCOME!
-SUGGESTIONS...
-CODE COMMITS...EVERYTHING..
-PLEASE PLEASE!
+PLEASE HELP :-)
+Suggetions, code comments, widget ideas, options...
+ANY COMMENTS appreciated!
 #jQuery UI Elements
 jQuery UI Elements is a set of extensions to the jQuery UI framework.
 It aims to provide additional widget to the original framework, while following the original coding and layout.

 Currently in the works:
 FORMS

 * Input / Textarea

 * Sheckboxes

 * Radiobuttons

 SEARCH FORM
 * Searchform with "reset" button.